jesse-chen-yuki/COEBadmontonReserve/README.md

 Edit and TODO History

+2021-06-08
+change booking link after covid add try/except block for getting start date etc. raise exception when nothing to see

+2020-10-19
+branch, adding other rec centers -- Done standby using timer and only click on submit button instead of reloading webpage -- DONE

+2020-10-17
+print cart items before submit -- DONE branch, pre log in before, add sessions -- DONE

 2020-10-12

-# examine booking issue conditions each time to check for resubmission. -- Done need testing
-# need to resolve incomplete order after submission -- Done need testing
-# look for error as the cart becomes unavailable and cancel the unavailable item -- Done need testing
+examine booking issue conditions each time to check for resubmission. -- Done need testing need to resolve incomplete order after submission -- Done need testing look for error as the cart becomes unavailable and cancel the unavailable item -- Done need testing

 2020-10-06